mmontalbo/grim_rust/docs/intro_timeline_comparison.md

 ## Data sources

-- `grim_engine` emits plaintext log lines such as `intro.timeline movie.logos.start`
-  whenever it enters or exits one of the fullscreen videos.
+- `grim_engine` emits JSON lines (matching the retail telemetry schema) such as `{"label":"intro.timeline","data":{"event":"movie.logos.start"}}` whenever it enters or exits one of the fullscreen videos.
 The scenario harness resets `target/grctl/logs/grim_engine.log` before every run so the log only contains the current session.
-- `tools/live_retail_capture` writes a JSONL stream to `dev-install/mods/telemetry_events.jsonl`.
-Each intro movie event uses the `intro.timeline` label with a nested `data.event` field (for example `movie.intro.end`).
+- `tools/live_retail_capture` writes a JSONL stream to `dev-install/mods/telemetry_events.jsonl` with the same shape: `label` set to `intro.timeline` and `data.event` holding the specific marker (for example `movie.intro.end`).

 `grim_scenarios` reads both files and builds a structured diff.